luloxi/evolution-DAO/README.md

 # 🐣 evolution-DAO

+Decentralized Autonomous Organizations (DAOs) are self-governing entities that operate on the blockchain.
+They are designed to operate without a central authority and rely on smart contracts to make decisions.

-DAO development learning project that makes different DAOs with increasing difficulty level
+evolution-DAO is a DAO development repo for building different DAOs with increasing difficulty.

 # Lessons available